sb-b/ss-cs-depparser/README.md

 --------------------------------------------------
 --------------------------------------------------
-### Another Example Run using the Trained Models on Turkish IMST Treebank:
+### 2.2 Another Example Run using the Trained Models on monolingual Turkish IMST Treebank:

 Here, we show how to run the XLM-R-based model trained with the SMH (simplified morphology of head) task on the TR_IMST Treebank.